 Take a very responsible approach to friendship.
 And look very responsibly at the community.

-Everybody brings their own contribution.
-Don’t accept every offer without first considering whether it is in line with your faith and values.
+Everybody brings their contribution.
+Don’t accept every offer without considering whether it aligns with your faith and values.

-Seek friendship with people who truly live according to God’s will and who are an example to you and whom you respect.
+Seek friendship with people who genuinely live according to God’s will and are an example to you and whom you respect.
 Spend your time meaningfully.

 Life is short.
 Therefore, do not waste your time on sin.